Residence Hall & Apartment FAQs

 Are there any restrictions about what I can have in my room/apartment?

 Yes.
-Due to power restrictions and safety concerns, there are a number of items that areprohibited from the residence halls.
+Due to power restrictions and safety concerns, there are a number of items that are prohibited from the residence halls.
 A listing of those items can be found the Florida Tech Student Handbook.
 The most common items are cooking appliances like toasters, toaster ovens and George Foreman grills.
-These items are prohibited regardless of your housing assignment and will be confiscated by Residence Life if they are found on campus.
+These items are prohibited (except in Mary Star of the Sea, Harris Village, & Southgate) and will be confiscated by Residence Life if they are found on campus.

-Additionally, every room/apartment comes equipped with a refrigerator/micro-fridge and an approved microwave unit.
+Additionally, every room/apartment comes equipped with a refrigerator/micro-fridge and an approved microwave unit (Mary Star of the Sea & Southgate Apartments do not provide a microwave).
 Additional refrigerator units or microwaves are prohibited.
-Please note that Southgate Apartments do not come with a microwave unit.
-Residents living in Southgate may bring their own microwave provided that it meets the power restrictionsdesignated in the Student Handbook (No more than 15amps, 700Watts).
+Residents living in Mary Star of the Sea & Southgate may bring their own microwave provided that it meets the power restrictions designated in the Student Handbook (No more than 15amps, 700Watts).

 What amenities come with my residence hall room or apartment?

-Every room/ apartment comes equipped with cable/internet connection and a phone line.
+Every room/ apartment comes equipped with cable/internet connection and a phone line (Mary Star of the Sea does not provide a phone line).
 With the growing increase of cellular phones, the campus rooms/apartments are not equipped with a phone, so students looking to utilize the phone line for campus or long distance calls will need to bring their own preferred unit.

-What is a Room Condition Report (RCR) and why is it important?
+What is a Check In / Check Out Form and why is it important?

-The Room Condition Report (RCR) is a written record of the condition of your specific room/apartment.
+The Check In / Check Out Form (CICO) is a written record of the condition of your specific room/apartment.
 Prior to your arrival to campus, the Residence Life Staff inspect your room and record any pre-existing damage (i.e. Scratches on the desk surface) and note the condition of the furniture present (i.e. new vs old).
-When you arrive to campus, your Resident Assistant (RA) will review the RCR with you to verify that it is an accurate description of your room apartment.
+When you arrive to campus, your Resident Assistant (RA) will review the CICO with you to verify that it is an accurate description of your room apartment.

-The RCR is then kept on file until you check out of your room.
-When you check out of your room, a Resident Assistant will inspect the room and compare its condition to the RCR.
-Any damage or alterations to the room that do not appear on the RCR are classified as “new damage.”
-You may be billed by the Campus Housing Office for any new damages.
+The CICO is then kept on file until you check out of your room.
+When you check out of your room, a Resident Assistant will inspect the room and compare its condition to the CICO.
+Any damage or alterations to the room that do not appear on the CICO are classified as “new damage.”
+You may be billed by Campus Services for any new damages.

 What is a Resident Assistant (RA) and how can he/she help me?